Top Five Reasons Students Don’t Want to Attend College

 Top Five Reasons Students Don't Want to Attend College

-- No one in their family has gone to college;
+1. No one in their family has gone to college

-- They didn't do well in high school, so they think college will be too hard;
+2. They think college will be too hard

-- They don't know how to choose a college;
+3. They don't know how to choose the right college

-Talk about tough barriers to overcome – and some students have to deal with all of them!
-Don't let your students despair – there is hope.
-A little patience, a few helpful hints and some research will have your students on their way to college in no time.
+Talk about tough barriers to overcome—and some students have to deal with all of them!
+Don't let your students despair.
+There is hope!

 As the first person in their families to attend college, these students often do not know where to start, how to apply, what school to go to or how to finance their education.
 Out of sheer frustration, these students may just give up.
 Guidance counselors can give students hope, encouragement and help them decipher the application process.
 Additionally, career college admissions representatives will walk the student through the entire application process from start to end.
 At the very least, counselors and college representatives will be able to get the student started on the right track.